VulcanJS/vulcan-docs/source/tutorial-framework.md

 ## Set Up

-First, we'll make sure we're only including the Nova features we actually need.
+First, we'll make sure we're only including the Vulcan features we actually need.
 We can do that by removing any non-core packages in the `.meteor/packages` file (don't worry, this will only make sure these packages are not loaded, and won't actually remove them from your codebase).

 Delete the contents of your `packages` file, and replace them with this: